Reward ceilings

 level_multiplier | Cumulative contribution (03 §3.6) | Increases with level |

-Under this model, a Level 1 user with neutral health earns up to 1,000 × 1.0 × 0.5 = 500 bINT/day.
-A Level 50 user with high health approaches the upper end of the ceiling range.
+Under this model, a low-level user with neutral health earns a fraction of the base ceiling (base_cap × level_multiplier × health_score), while a high-level user with strong health approaches the upper end of the ceiling range.
+The exact constants are calibrated in production and not published.
 The formula lets the protocol re-tune any of the three factors independently while preserving the overall economic envelope.

 Transition path